a2ankitrai/Software_Notes/Kafka/kafka-theory.md

 # Producers

-- Producers write data to topics.
+- Producers write data to topics (which is made of partitions).

+- Producers automatically know to which broker and partition to write to

+- In case of Broker failures, Producers will automatically recover.

 - **They only have to specify the topic name and one broker to connect to, and Kafka will automatically take care of routing the data to the right brokers**.